 Fees for additional tuition and support through external providers - separate fees are payable where you are required or choose to study with external organisations.

 Academic integrity - if you are found to have submitted work which is not your own, serious consequences may result, including exclusion from future assessments for awards of the University.

 Non-payment of fees to the University - where you owe us money for programme fees, this may have serious consequences, including affecting your progress in your studies.

->

-> Evidence of qualifications, references and other documentation - your qualification transcripts, certificates need to be submitted as part of your application.
-These will need to be verified as original documents.
-The way in which you can do this is outlined on our website.
+Evidence of qualifications, references and other documentation - your qualification transcripts and certificates need to be submitted as part of your application.
+These must be verified as original documents.
 We may also require additional documentation for some programmes.